Tourism: Pro-poor tourism

 Pro-poor tourism, which seeks to help the poorest people in developing countries, has been receiving increasing attention by those involved in development; the issue has been addressed through small-scale projects in local communities and through attempts by Ministries of Tourism to attract large numbers of tourists.
 Research by the Overseas Development Institute suggests that neither is the best way to encourage tourists' money to reach the poorest as only 25% or less (far less in some cases) ever reaches the poor; successful examples of money reaching the poor include mountain-climbing in Tanzania and cultural tourism in Luang Prabang, Laos.
 There is also the possibility of pro-poor tourism principles being adopted in centre sites of regeneration in the developed world.

 Recession tourism

 Recession tourism is a travel trend which evolved by way of the world economic crisis.
 Recession tourism is defined by low-cost and high-value experiences taking place at once-popular generic retreats.
 Various recession tourism hotspots have seen business boom during the recession thanks to comparatively low costs of living and a slow world job market suggesting travellers are elongating trips where their money travels further.
 This concept is not widely used in tourism research.
 It is related to the short-lived phenomenon that is more widely known as staycation.
+In general, studies have primarily focused on the short-term effects of the crisis on tourism demand, often overlooking the long-term implications for the competitive positioning of the impacted destinations.